My Favourite India Group Tours – Handpicked by an Expat.

 Both G Adventures and Intrepid offer last min or special deals so check out G Adventures last minute deals and Intrepid last minute deals before you book as you may be able to find a bargain and save money.
 Intrepid are also running an initiative to help empower local women by employing more women as tour guides on their India tours.
 Check out this article in The Guardian for more details.

-Geckos Adventures are also great for younger travelers as they have really fun and cheap India backpacking tours that are perfect for 18 – 29 year olds.
-Exodus also offers good itineraries and small group tours of India aimed at more mature travelers who want more comfort.
+Geckos Adventures and Contiki are also great for younger travelers as they have really fun and cheap India backpacking tours and trips that are perfect for 18 – 30 somethings.
+Exodus and Explore also offer good itineraries and small group tours of India aimed at more mature travelers who want more comfort.
 You can also compare itineraries, reviews and prices from loads of different tour companies and find great deals on Tour Radar – check out this page where you can get 60 % off Asia tours.

-I wouldn’t really recommend just finding a cheap deal with an unknown Indian company online, while there are some great companies in India (I’ve recommended some at the bottom of the post) it’s better to stick with a reputable global company that has been tried and tested by many travellers over the years, especially if its your first time traveling in India.
+I wouldn’t really recommend just finding a cheap deal with an unknown Indian company online, while there are some great companies in India (I’ve recommended some at the bottom of the post) there are also alot of scams so it’s better to stick with a reputable global company that has been tried and tested by many travellers over the years, especially if its your first India trip.

 The Best India Group Tours, Routes and Itineraries